jakemadison/sytes/README.md

 # Syte

 Syte is a really simple but powerful packaged personal site that has social integrations like Twitter, GitHub, Dribbble, Instagram, Foursquare, Tumblr, Wordpress, Linkedin, Spotify/Last.fm, SoundCloud, Bitbucket, StackOverflow, Flickr and Steam.
-You can see it in action on [my personal site](http://rigoneri.com).
+You can see it in action on [on this guy's personal site](http://rigoneri.com).

-This is a test change.
+This repo, which I've created as a standalone (hope that's cool....), turns syte on it's head, and instead is used for consuming content from those sites.

 ## Social Integrations